 UCAIR Funding Opportunities

-Since 2013, the UCAIR Grants Program has supported creative projects that help improve Utah’s air quality.
-We focus on initiatives that reduce emissions of the criteria and precursor pollutants that contribute to winter inversions and summer ozone events.
+Since 2013, the UCAIR Grants Program has funded innovative solutions for Utah’s air quality.
+We seek projects that reduce emissions of the criteria and precursor pollutants that drive our winter inversion and summer ozone seasons.

 2025-26 grant application forms will be available on March 1, 2026.